ORNL/cpp-proposals-pub/D1673/blas_interface.md

   the freedom to develop mathematical libraries with the semantics they want.
 (Some users object to calling something a "matrix" or "tensor" if it doesn't have the right mathematical properties.
-The Standard has already taken the word `vector`.)
+The C++ Standard has already taken the word `vector`.)

-* They offer a hook for future expansion to support heterogenous memory spaces.
+* Using `basic_mdspan` offers us a hook for future expansion to support heterogeneous memory spaces.
   (This is a key feature of `Kokkos::View`, the data structure that inspired `basic_mdspan`.)

-* Their encapsulation of matrix indexing makes C++ implementations of BLAS-like operations much less error prone and easier to read.
+* `basic_mdspan`'s encapsulation of matrix indexing
+  makes C++ implementations of BLAS-like operations much less error prone and easier to read.

-* They make it easier to support an efficient "batched" interface.
+* Using `basic_mdspan` will make it easier for us to add an efficient "batched" interface in future proposals.

-#### Defining a `concept` for the data structures instead
+#### Defining a concept for the data structures instead

 LEWGI requested in the 2019 Cologne meeting that we explore using a concept instead of `basic_mdspan` to define the arguments for the linear algebra functions.
+We investigated this option, and rejected it, for the following reasons.

+1. Our proposal uses enough features of `basic_mdspan` that any concept generally applicable to all functions we propose would largely replicate the definition of `basic_mdspan`.

+2. This proposal could support most multidimensional array types, if the array types just made themselves convertible to `basic_mdspan`.

+3. We could always generalize our algorithms later.

-Our investigation of this option leads us to believe that such a concept would largely replicate the definition of `basic_mdspan`.
-This proposal refers to almost all of its features, including `extents`, `layout`, and `accessor_policy`.
+4. Any multidimensional array concept would need revision in the light of [P2128R3](http://wg21.link/p2128).

+This proposal refers to almost all of `basic_mdspan`'s features, including `extents`, `layout`, and `accessor_policy`.
 We expect implementations to use all of them for optimizations, for example to extract the scaling factor from a `scaled_view` result in order to call an optimized BLAS library directly.

-At this point it is not clear to us that there would be significant benefits to defining linear algebra functions in terms of such a concept, instead of defining a general customization point `get_mdspan`, allowing acceptance of any object type, which provides it.
-After further discussion at the 2019 Belfast meeting, LEWGI accepted our position.
+Suppose that a general customization point `get_mdspan` existed, that takes a reference to a multidimensional array type and returns a `basic_mdspan` that views the array.
+Then, our proposal could support most multidimensional array types.
+"Most" includes all such types that refer to a subset of a contiguous span of memory.

+Requiring that a multidimensional array refer to a subset of a contiguous span of memory would exclude multidimensional array types that have a noncontiguous backing store, such as a `map`.
+If we later wanted to support such types, we could always generalize our algorithms later.

+Finally, any multidimensional array concept would need revision in the light of [P2128R3](http://wg21.link/p2128), which finished LEWG review in March 2021.
+P2128 proposes letting `operator[]` take multiple parameters.
+Its authors intend to let `basic_mdspan` use `operator[]` instead of `operator()`.

+After further discussion at the 2019 Belfast meeting, LEWGI accepted our position that having our algorithms take `basic_mdspan` instead of template parameters constrained by a multidimensional array concept would be fine for now.

 ### Function argument aliasing and zero scalar multipliers